malak-alkhozaae/cybersecurity-portfolio/README.md

 # 🔐 Cybersecurity Portfolio

-Aspiring Security Engineer with hands-on experience in SIEM implementation, network security, threat detection, and security operations through cybersecurity projects, labs, and industry internships.
+Aspiring Security Engineer with hands-on experience in security monitoring, SIEM implementation, network security, threat detection, and enterprise security operations through cybersecurity projects, labs, and industry internships.

-Focused on SOC operations, security monitoring, threat hunting, and enterprise infrastructure security using technologies such as Wazuh, Fortinet solutions, and virtualization platforms.
+Focused on SOC operations, security monitoring, threat hunting, and enterprise infrastructure security using technologies such as Wazuh and Fortinet security solutions.

 ---